Fishing Tips

 - Stay alert.
 Conditions change fast, and the current always wins if you stop paying attention

 Every trip is different.
 Some days, the current hands you a limit of snapper in an hour.
 Other days, it makes you work for every bite.
-The anglers who adapt, who respect the water’s power, and who never stop learning, those are the ones who come back with stories worth telling.
+The anglers who adapt, who respect the water’s power, and who never stop learning are the ones who come back with stories worth telling.